 Have a go at this well-known challenge.
 Can you swap the frogs and toads in as few slides and jumps as possible?

 A man has 5 coins in his pocket.
-Given the clues, can you work out
+Given the clues, can you work out what the coins are?

 A few extra challenges set by some young NRICH members.

 The letters of the word ABACUS have been arranged in the shape of a triangle.
 How many different ways can you find to read the word ABACUS from this triangular pattern?

 What do the numbers shaded in blue on this hundred square have in common?
 What do you notice about the pink numbers?
 How about the shaded numbers in the other squares?